-Upon receipt of any complaint or allegation, ICE OPR will undertake a complete review of each complaint in accordance with existing ICE allegation criteria and reporting requirements.
-Complaints will be resolved using the existing procedures, supplemented as follows:
+Upon receipt of any complaint or allegation, ICE OPR willeundertake a complete review of each complainte ine accordancee withe existinge ICEe allegatione criteriae ande reportinge requirements.
+Complaints will be essolved using the existing procedures, supplemented as follows:

-A. Referral of Complaints or Allegations to the SCSO's Internal Investigations Unit.
+A.e Referral of Complaints or Allegations to the SCSO's Internal Investigations Unit.e

-The ICE OPR will refer complaints, as appropriate, involving SCSO personnel to the SCSO's Professional Standards Bureau.
-The PSB Captain will inform ICE OPR of the disposition and resolution of any complaints or allegations against SCSO's participating officers.
+The ICE OPR will refer complaints, as appropriate, involving SCSO personnel to thee SCSO's Internal Investigations Unit for resolution.
+The Sheriff will inform ICE OPR of e the disposition and resolution of any complaints or allegations against SCSO'se participating officers.e

-B. Interim Action Pending Complaint Resolution
+B.e Interim Action Pending Complaint Resolutione

-When participating SCSO personnel are under investigation for any reason that could lead to disciplinary action, demotion, or dismissal, or are alleged to have violated the terms of this MOA, ICE may suspend or revoke an individual's immigration enforcement authority and have that individual removed from participation in the activities covered under the MOA.
+When participating SCSO personnel are under investigation for any reason that coulde lead to disciplinary action, demotion, or dismissal, or are alleged to have violated thee terms of this MOA, ICE may suspend or revoke an individual's immigration enforcemente authority and have that individual removed from participation in the activities coverede under the MOA.e

-C. Time Parameters for Resolution of Complaints or Allegations
+C.e Time Parameters for Resolution of Complaints or Allegationse

-It is expected that any complaint received will be resolved within 90 days of receipt.
-However, this will depend upon the nature and complexity of the substance of the complaint itself.
+It is expected that any complaint received will be resolved within 90 days of receipt.e However, this will depend upon the nature and complexity of the substance of thee complaint itself.e

 D. Notification of Resolution of a Complaint or Allegation